1987 Ecuador earthquakes

-The 1987 Ecuador earthquakes occurred over a six-hour period on March 6.
+The 1987 Ecuador earthquakes occurred over a six-hour period on March 6, 1987.
 The sequence of shocks measured 6.7, 7.1, and 6.0 on the moment magnitude scale.
 The main shock had a maximum Mercalli intensity of IX (Violent).
 The earthquakes were centered in Napo Province in northeast Ecuador; the epicenters were on the eastern slopes of the Andes, about 75 km ENE of Quito and 25 km north of Reventador Volcano.
 The earthquakes caused about 1,000 deaths.
-Four thousand were missing and an estimated US$1 billion in damage was caused.
+Four thousand people were missing and damage was estimated at US$1 billion.